Calais: 14th–15th century; the Pale of Calais

-English wool trade interests and King Edward III's claims to be heir to the Kingdom of France led to the Battle of Crécy between England and France in 1346, followed by Edward's siege and capture of Calais in 1347.
-Angered, the English king demanded reprisals against the town's citizens for holding out for so long ("obstinate defense") and ordered that the town's population be killed en masse.
+English wool trade interests and King Edward III's claims to be heir to the Kingdom of France, led to the Battle of Crécy, between England and France, in 1346, followed by Edward's siege and capture of Calais, in 1347.
+Angered, the English king demanded reprisals against the town's citizens for holding out for so long ("obstinate defence") and ordered that the town's population be killed en masse.
 He agreed, however, to spare them, on condition that six of the principal citizens would come to him, bareheaded and barefooted and with ropes around their necks, and give themselves up to death.
-On their arrival he ordered their execution, but pardoned them when his queen, Philippa of Hainault, begged him to spare their lives.
+On their arrival, he ordered their execution, but pardoned them when his queen, Philippa of Hainault, begged him to spare their lives.
 This event is commemorated in The Burghers of Calais (Les Bourgeois de Calais), one of the most famous sculptures by Auguste Rodin, erected in the city in 1895.
 Though sparing the lives of the delegation members, King Edward drove out most of the French inhabitants, and settled the town with English.
 The municipal charter of Calais, previously granted by the Countess of Artois, was reconfirmed by Edward that year (1347).

-In 1360 the Treaty of Brétigny assigned Guînes, Marck and Calais—collectively the "Pale of Calais"—to English rule in perpetuity, but this assignment was informally and only partially implemented.
-On 9 February 1363 the town was made a staple port.
+In 1360, the Treaty of Brétigny assigned Guînes, Marck and Calais—collectively the "Pale of Calais"—to English rule in perpetuity, but this assignment was informally and only partially implemented.
+On 9 February 1363 the town was made an English staple port.
 It remained part of the Diocese of Thérouanne from 1379, keeping an ecclesiastical tie with France.